 - Spanish Phrases

-The city's colonial look comes from its European heritage.
+The city center's colonial look comes from its European heritage.
 Ica was founded by the Spanish in 1536, making it one of the oldest towns in southern Peru.
-The city suffered badly in the August 2007 earthquake, however, and sadly many of the colonial-era buildings, including most of the famous churches, were damaged.
+The city suffered badly in the 2007 earthquake, however, and sadly many of the colonial-era buildings, including most of the famous churches, were damaged.

 The city's excitement also heightens for such festivals as February's Carnival, Semana Santa in March or April, and the all-night pilgrimages of El Señor de Luren in March and October.
 Other fun times to visit are during Ica Week, around June 17, which celebrates the city's founding, and the annual Ica Tourist Festival in late September.